Putha Hiunchuli Expedition with International Mountain Guides

-Our Autumn 2019 trip begins with a flight from Kathmandu to Nepalgunj, in western Nepal, and from there we fly north to Juphal, the jumping off point.
+Our Autumn 2020 trip begins with a flight from Kathmandu to Nepalgunj, in western Nepal, and from there we fly north to Juphal, the jumping off point.
 Over the next week or so, we trek towards the east, gaining elevation.
 We will be camping along the way, with our Sherpa cook team preparing our meals.
 Eventually we enter the Bharbun Khola valley, that wraps around the north side of the Dhaulagiri range.
 This is in the Dolpo area of Nepal.
-It is remote, not crowded, and very spectacular.
+It is remote, not crowded, and spectacular.
 Base Camp is at about 4900 meters (16,000 feet).
 Above BC, we will establish two camps.
 The route is all on snow and ice.
-In addition to our IMG lead guide we will staff the program with our top IMG Sherpas.
+We will staff the program with our top IMG Sherpa Guides.
 We will have high altitude climbing oxygen available starting from high camp, similar to how we climb Cho Oyu.
 This is a great opportunity to practice for the 8000 meter peaks!
 Do you want a personal Sherpa?
 We can arrange that as well ($6000).
-The cost for this program is $11,900 USD, which is a great price for a real old fashioned mountaineering expedition in a very remote region of Nepal.
+The cost for this program is $11,900 USD, which is a great price for a great mountaineering expedition in a very remote region of Nepal.
 We are excited to run this program again and are looking forward to working with you on this expedition!

 Note on Dates

 The actual ending date is flexible, depending on weather and conditions.
 We have a number of contingency days built into the itinerary, but normally climbers will change their international departure flights when they know exactly when the expedition is going to end.
-We recommend adding seven days to this itinerary in case we must wait for weather or conditions.
+We recommend adding several contingency days to this itinerary below in case we must wait for weather or conditions.

 International Mountain Guides (IMG)